Canada's Food Guide 2019

 The Food Guide:

-Eat protein foods that come from plants more often.
-Choose foods with healthy fats instead of saturated fats.
+The guide also recommends eating protein foods representing ¼ of the plate.
+There is an additional recommendation to eat protein foods that come from plants more often and to choose foods with healthy fats instead of saturated fats.
 Included in this section are nuts, seeds, beans, eggs, poultry, lean meat, fish, low fat milk and yogurt.

 Healthy Eating Recommendations:

 Healthy eating is more than just the food you eat but also about where, when, why and how you eat.

 Be mindful of your eating habits: take time to eat and notice when you are hungry or full

 Cook more often: Plan what you eat and involve others in planning and preparing meals

 Enjoy your food: Culture and food tradition can be apart of healthy eating